TMS - Transcranial Magnetic Stimulation Treatment

 Traditionally, antidepressant medications are used as the first line of attack against depression.
 TMS is for those who prefer to avoid medication or for those whose depression has been resistant to other forms of treatment.

 What To Expect From The Procedure:

 During the TMS procedure, a coil device is placed over the patient’s head to deliver magnetic pulses to the brain.
 These pulses are thought to cause electrical changes within the neurons of the left prefrontal cortex, which is the part of the brain that regulates mood.

 The procedure is painless and noninvasive.
 Each treatment session takes about 30 minutes to perform, and patients can resume their regular activities immediately after each session.
-To achieve effective results, patients will need to undergo multiple visits each week for three to six weeks, depending on their individual condition.
+To achieve effective results, patients will need to undergo multiple visits each week for six to nine weeks, depending on their individual condition.

 Results Of TMS

 After a full course of treatment, patients usually notice a significant reduction in depression symptoms, as well as improvements in anxiety, appetite, pain and lack of energy.
 In clinical trials of over 10,000 treatments, approximately one out of every three patients experienced complete symptom relief after a nine-week treatment.